PUFFINatMIT/puffinatmit.github.io/research/marz.md

     caption="A summary of data from our first MARZ shot on Z. From top left: load hardware in chamber, spectrograph of PDV demonstrating current delivery to the load, a bow shock forming around an inductive probe, streaked visible spectra from the plasma flows, X-ray spectroscopy of the reconnection layer showing Al K-shell, a photo of the inductive probe used to form the bow shock.
 Courtesy of Sandia National Laboratories."
 %}

 We will apply for a renewal of the MARZ shots in September 2022.
-We are grateful to SAndia National Laboratories for providing us with facility time on Z, and to the NSF for funding graduate student Rishabh Datta through NSF EAGER PHY2213898.
+We are grateful to Sandia National Laboratories for providing us with facility time on Z, and to the NSF for funding graduate student Rishabh Datta through NSF EAGER PHY2213898.

+The MARZ collaboration consists of:

+* Jack D. Hare, Academic Principal Investigator
+* Katherine Chandler, Principal Experimenter, Sandia National Laboratories
+* Jeremy Chittenden, Imperial College London
+* Aidan Crilly, Imperial College London
+* Rishabh Datta, Massachusetts Institute of Technology
+* William Fox, Princeton Plasma Physics Laboratory
+* Chris Jennings, Sandia National Laboratories
+* Hantao Ji, Princeton University
+* Carolyn Kuranz, University of Michigan
+* Sergey V. Lebedev, Imperial College London
+* Clayton E. Myers, Commonwealth Fusion Systems
+* Dmitri A. Uzdensky, University of Colorado Boulder

 ### Relevant Publications
 - ["Magnetic Reconnection with Radiative Cooling.
 I. Optically Thin Regime"](https://arxiv.org/abs/1007.0774) by Dmitri Uzdensky and Jonathan McKinney.
 Basic theory of radiative cooling instabilities within a reconnection layer.